Anvil-Late/ue5_documentalist/README.md

 UE5 Documentalist is a Python Project that allows users to make natural language queries to the Unreal Engine documentation.

-You can, for instance ask 'what system can I to avoid collision between agents?' and be redirected to the documentation that best suits your needs.
+You can, for instance ask 'what system can I use to avoid collision between agents?' and be redirected to the documentation that best suits your needs.

 ## Example